Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 Okay, anime has a knack for producing pretty unconventional fellows.
 This series is no exception.
-Weird, and sometimes disturbing, characters keep popping out.
+Weird and sometimes disturbing characters keep popping out.
 Admittedly, it’s not a bad thing either.
-They have made the series more interesting by adding variety and their uniqueness to the cast.
-These oddballs could come in many shapes.
+They have made the series more interesting by adding variety and uniqueness to the cast.
+These oddballs come in many shapes.
 They might be a nameless sociopath, an overly disturbed chick, or an experimental subject with a conflicting personality.

 5. Char Aznable

-His clones are ever present in the Gundam world, and no series would be complete without a masked antagonist in red.
+His clones are ever-present in the Gundam world, and no series would be complete without a masked antagonist in red.
 They have one purpose in mind, to make a rivalry with the lead character.
-Yes, they all based on the beloved Char Aznable, but that doesn’t mean they are all the same.
+Yes, they are all based on the beloved Char Aznable, but that doesn’t mean they are all the same.

 6. The Mass Murderer

 Mobile suits are weapons of war, so you can expect total annihilation when they are around.
 And when these weapons fall in the wrong hands, we get a genocide waiting to happen.
 Unfortunately, the Gundam world is home to people who take pleasure in killing.
 They range from a vengeful orphan to a terrorist leader.